instantOS/instantos.github.io/docs/ins.md

 ## Update

 `ins update` is the higher-level instantOS update command.
-In the current implementation it:

-1. ensures `topgrade` is available
-2. runs `topgrade`
-3. runs dotfile updates
-4. syncs game saves
-5. checks for instantCLI updates

 ```bash
 ins update
 ```

-See [Update](update.md) for the user-facing update workflow.
+See [Updating instantOS](update.md) for what it updates and the user-facing workflow.

 ## Self-update